Page Reviewed / Updated - Nov. 2018

 Installing a stair lift can be a very straight-forward, do it yourself project or a very complicated, multi-day project requiring both a professional installer and an electrician.
 Installations tend to be a lot more simple for straight staircases with adequate clearance at the base and top of the stairway.
 Though challenging for an elderly individual, younger family members and friends with limited construction experience should be able to handle the most basic installations.

-A variety of factors affect the difficulty therefore the cost of a stair lift install.
-Most professionally installed stair lifts cost between $500 and $1,000 for the labor.
+A variety of factors affect the difficulty, and therefore, the cost of a stair lift install.
+Most professionally installed stair lifts cost between $500 and $1,500 for the labor.
 Some stair lift manufacturers or resellers include the cost of installation in the purchase price of the product.
-Factors which affect installation cost include:
+Factors that affect installation cost include:

 Stair lifts, without financial assistance, can be beyond the reach of many families.
 Unfortunately, there are very few, less expensive alternatives.
-One option is to install hand rails on either side of the staircase.
-This narrows the staircase considerably allowing the stair climber to stabilize themselves from both sides simultaneously.
-The hand rails should extend one foot beyond the top and bottom of the stairway.
+One option is to install handrails on either side of the staircase.
+This narrows the staircase considerably, allowing stair climbers to stabilize themselves from both sides simultaneously.
+The handrails should extend one foot beyond the top and bottom of the stairway.
 Though obviously not perfect, this solution should cost less than $200 installed.

-A second option are sliding stair rails.
-These are grab bars which slide and lock into position in front of the stair climber and move along as they climb or descend.
+A second option is sliding stair rails.
+These are grab bars, which slide and lock into position in front of the stair climber and move along as they climb or descend.
 One manufacturer of these products is called StairAid.
 StairAids, though still fairly expensive, cost approximately 50 percent less than an electric stair lift.

 At a minimum, attention to the lighting and surface texture of stairs can reduce the risk of falling on staircases.